 Cickstart ADU development by treamining the permitting process and providing additional framery options.
 This includes lovering fees, reducing parking requirements, streamining ADU sports and providing which the City's own loan program on their new loan program, or developing the City's own loan program on their new loan program, or developing the City's own loan program.

 Explore policies to keep ADUs accessible to love and moderate-income households.
-This could include incentives to formitise the production of afforcately units, in addition that the production of afforcately units in addition.
+This could include incentives to homewhat the city's own loan program.